Bushey History, Family Crest & Coats of Arms

 Early Origins of the Bushey family

 The surname Bushey was first found in Leicestershire at Wyfordby, a parish, in the union of Melton-Mowbray, hundred of Framland.
 "This place, at the Conquest, was granted to Roger de Bussy, Baron of Tickhill, in the county of York."

 Early History of the Bushey family

-Another 190 words (14 lines of text) are included under the topic Early Bushey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bushey research.
+Another 60 words (4 lines of text) covering the years 1399, 1379, 1381, 1391, 1388, 1393, 1394, 1397 and 1397 are included under the topic Early Bushey History in all our PDF Extended History products and printed products wherever possible.

 Bushey Spelling Variations

 Endless spelling variations are a prevailing characteristic of Norman surnames.
 Old and Middle English lacked any definite spelling rules, and the introduction of Norman French added an unfamiliar ingredient to the English linguistic stew.
 French and Latin, the languages of the court, also influenced spellings.
 Finally, Medieval scribes generally spelled words according to how they sounded, so one person was often referred to by different spellings in different documents.
 The name has been spelled Bussey, Busse, Bushe, Boosie, Boosey, Bowsey, Busey and many more.